-Small DIY Venues & Wedding venues that allow outside catering
+DIY Wedding Venues & Wedding venues that allow outside catering

-Smaller venues like village halls often offer more options for couples wanting full creative control over their day.
+Smaller venues like village halls often offer more options for couples wanting full to put more of a DIY stamp and exercise more creative control over their day.
 They’re often quite friendly to smaller budgets and can enable you to have the wedding of your dreams for a fraction of the cost of going to a specialist wedding venue.

 Most will allow you to decorate as little or as much as you like and make the venue your own.
 Some will even allow you to bring in outside caterers and your own alcohol – further making savings, ideal for low budget weddings.